suffolklibraries/lgc/content/collections/events/community-gardening-28-03.md

     content:
       -
         type: text
+        text: 'With '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'tea and coffee provided'
+      -
+        type: text
-        text: 'With tea and coffee provided, rest assured there will be plenty of chances to soak up the beautiful rewards of your work (and hopefully enjoy some of the homegrown fruits too!). '
+        text: ', rest assured there will be plenty of chances to soak up the beautiful rewards of your work (and hopefully enjoy some of the homegrown fruits too!). '
   -
     type: paragraph
     content: